Root estimation in Galton-Watson trees

 This is exactly the strategy specified in the theorem statement.\slug

 \newcount\karysect \advance\sectcount by 1 \karysect=\sectcount \section\the\sectcount.
 Applications to {\mathbold k}{\bf -}ary and Cayley Trees \hldest{xyz}{}{sec\the\sectcount}

-Theorem \the\mainthm\ can be applied to any family of trees that arises as a special case of conditional Galton-Watson trees.
-Without any further machinery, we are now able to give an {\sc MLE} for conditional Galton-Watson trees of certain offspring distributions.
+Theorem \the\mainthm\ can be applied to any family of trees that arises as a special case of conditional Galton--Watson trees.
+Without any further machinery, we are now able to give an {\sc MLE} for conditional Galton--Watson trees of certain offspring distributions.
 Recall the computation that we performed on 4-node binary trees in the introduction.
 We were able to show that the best strategy to guess the root was to choose a random endpoint, which would be successful with probability 1/3.
 It may come as a surprise that this {\sc MLE} generalises to $k$-ary trees of any size.

 \boldlabel Rooted {\mathbold k}-ary trees.
 In a rooted $k$-ary tree, every node can have up to $k$ children and the placement of the children is important; a node has $k$ ``slots'' in which its children may be placed.
 As a result, a node can have $i$ children in ${k\choose i}$ ways.
 When $k = 2$ these trees are often called {\it Catalan trees} because there are ${2n \choose n}/(n+1)$ such trees on $n$ nodes.